Ariel Helwani: UFC ban and reinstatement

-In August 2017, Helwani claimed that he was removed from the Showtime broadcast team for the Floyd Mayweather Jr. vs. Conor McGregor press tour, hours before the first press conference in Los Angeles at the UFC's request.
+In August 2017, Helwani claimed that he was removed from the Showtime Sports broadcast team for the Floyd Mayweather Jr. vs. Conor McGregor press tour, hours before the first press conference in Los Angeles at the UFC's request.
 "Not working for @SHOsports anymore on the May/Mac tour," wrote Helwani on Twitter, "UFC specifically asked to have me removed.
 Incredibly disappointed."

+ESPN

 With his contract with MMA Fighting set to expire in June 2018, Helwani received an offer from ESPN that February.
 He notified MMA Fighting, but they never offered him a new contract.
 Helwani joined ESPN in June 2018, shortly after the company announced their 5-year, $1.5 billion rights package with the UFC.
 He hosted Ariel Helwani's MMA Show on Twitter and YouTube, Ariel & the Bad Guy with Chael Sonnen on ESPN+, and the DC & Helwani podcast with Daniel Cormier.
 He also contributed to occasional ESPN broadcasts of the NBA.
 In June 2021, Helwani announced his departure from ESPN after failing to reach terms on a new contract.
 Andrew Marchand of the New York Post reported that Helwani made just short of $500,000 a year at ESPN, but their new offers to him included a 5% pay reduction as part of company wide cost-cutting.

+Return to MMA Fighting & New Ventures

 Helwani subsequently announced his return to MMA Fighting and as host and producer of The MMA Hour, with a new twice weekly schedule.
 He also began working for BT Sport and Spotify/The Ringer, where he also covers boxing and professional wrestling, while creating non-MMA content for his own YouTube channel.
 He also launched a Substack account for his written thoughts.
 Helwani explained that he does not want to just be viewed as "the MMA guy" or "the combat guy.
 I want to be viewed, quite honestly if I can be so brash, as the best interviewer in sports.
 And if I want to do that, I need to do many different things."
 In September 2021, he became a brand ambassador for BetMGM.
 After interning on the show in 2003, Helwani returned to Real Sports with Bryant Gumbel in July 2022, this time as an on-air correspondent.

+Yahoo Sports and Uncrowned

+In August 2024 Helwani announced his contracts with Spotify and MMA Fighting had been fulfilled, and even though they offered him a new contract, he announced he was joining Yahoo Sports where he would serve as the anchor of a new Combat Sports Vertical called Uncrowned.
+He announced he will be hosting a new program alongside some of his colleagues from MMA Fighting and Spotify, called The Ariel Helwani Show, set to begin airing three times a week in mid October 2024.
+He has said one of the reasons for the move is now he will be free to discuss more than MMA, and that he will now own his own content.